zxhry/zxhry/README.md

 Just a soul wandering around — still exploring, still learning, still dreaming ✨

-*I don’t have it all figured out yet.*

-## 🌸 Current Mission ⊹ ࣪ ˖
+## 🌸 Current mission ⊹ ࣪ ˖

 > _"Even if you are a novice, keep moving forward."_

-For now, I’m focused on:
+For now, I’m focused on: binary exploitation and cloud

-- Participating in beginner-friendly CTFs 🧠
-- Writing down my thoughts and solutions 📓
-- Slowly sharpening my skills 🚀
+## ☁️ Other interests ⊹ ࣪ ˖
+- illustration (anime-inspired)
+- comic-making
+- 2d animation
+- game development

 ## 🦋 My blog ⊹ ࣪ ˖